NitinBisht951/nit-git/README.md

 # nit-git
 First Repository
-Hi My name is Nitin Bisht and I am new to this world og GitHub.
+Hi My name is Nitin Bisht and I am new to this world of GitHub.
 I definitely love pogramming, and currently learning developing Android apps.